 The key here is bodily injury to another person.
 If you were injured in an accident, but there was no other injured person, then a prosecutor will likely not pursue a felony charge.

-But the prosecutor could file a misdemeanor charge if the accident resulted in property damage.
+However, the prosecutor could file a misdemeanor charge if the accident resulted in property damage.

 Example: Bob is driving his pregnant wife to the hospital.
 She went into labor a few minutes ago.
 Bob fails to stop at a stop sign.
 There is an accident resulting in damage to another car’s bumper.
 Bob does not stop and continues to the hospital.

-Some jurisdictions say that a civil compromise can lead to a dismissal of a hit and run charge.
+Some jurisdictions say that a civil compromise can lead to a dismissal of a hit-and-run charge.

 A civil compromise is where:

-A civil compromise is usually only available in misdemeanor hit and run cases.
+A civil compromise is usually only available in misdemeanor hit-and-run cases.
 “Losses” in these cases are most often the cost of any property damage (for example, the cost to repair a dent or broken headlight).

 Most states say if you get into a motor vehicle accident, you must: